percona/everest-doc/docs/release-notes/Percona-Everest-1.0.0-(2024-06-28).md

 - [EVEREST-872](https://perconadev.atlassian.net/browse/EVEREST-872) - When deleting a backup, you can now choose to delete the data from the backup storage as well.

-- [EVEREST-1095](https://perconadev.atlassian.net/browse/EVEREST-1095) - The new API method GET /v1/settings has been added to the Everest API.
-This method does not require the auth token so that the UI can get the initial Everest settings.

 ## Improvements

 - [EVEREST-937](https://perconadev.atlassian.net/browse/EVEREST-937) - We have made some improvements in our telemetry, including sending telemetry data about the DB cluster every time a user creates one and adding information about the Everest version reported for the instance ID.